 Specifically, it relates to environmentally friendly branding, but the concept also relates to companies who may posture around other ESG issues such as social justice.
 Why do companies do this?
 Likely because achieving ESG goals and ESG strategy is no easy task.

-When you have multiple priorities, the most important being to keep your company afloat, fulfilling ESG commitments can seem like a side project — at least compared to the urgency of operating and growing the business.
+When you have multiple priorities, the most important being to keep your company afloat, fulfilling corporate ESG goals can seem like a side project — at least compared to the urgency of operating and growing the business.
 But there is a way you can do both using frameworks that allow you to bridge the strategy execution gap.
 In this article, we’ll show you how and why you should use the OKR framework to achieve your ESG goals.

 What are ESG goals and why do they matter?